How Law Firms can Maintain Proper Bookkeeping

 Using Time as a Control

-One way law firms can maintain their books is having a proper system with strong accounting controls to ensure the validity of their numbers.
+One way law firms can maintain their books is having a proper system with strong accounting controls to ensure the validity of their numbers and proper double entry accounting posted.
 It can be hard for law firms to keep track of their revenue simply due to the nature of their work.
 Filing charges, appointments and court sessions are standard practices for law firms, and having a wide range of services can complicate bookkeeping.

 The second way law firms can ensure proper financial accounting is to constantly reconcile their accounts, instead of leaving it to the year’s end.
 Every cash movement, whether making or receiving a payment, should be categorised and followed.
 Your financial accounts demand discipline: constantly updating and following up every payment means you can handle one payment at a time.
 In contrast, leaving your accounts untouched till the years’ end will result in a huge mess!
 Matching up a year’s worth of payments and the respective documents will be much more difficult and stressful than simply tracking each payment as it comes.